 Earlier this month I shared with you my partnership with Home Depot and their Celebration of Service projects that Home Depot has generously given $80 million dollars to improve the lives of our Veterans.
 I knew it was something I wanted to partner with but I had no idea the amazing impact this program is having across the country until I jumped on a plane and flew to Detroit to experience my first Celebration of Service project for Stiggy’s Dogs.

 Who is Stiggy’s Dogs? : They are a non profit organization with a mission to rescues and train shelter dogs to be psychiatric service dogs for military veterans with Post Traumatic Stress Disorder (“PTSD”) or Traumatic Brain Injury (“TBI”).
 Stiggy’s Dogs was founded by Jennifer Petre in memory of her nephew, HM3 Benjamin Phillip (“Doc Stiggy”) Castiglione who lost his life at the age of 22 while serving our country.
+Want to know how to get a service dog?
+Make sure to visit this website to get all the details!

 (Picture from Stiggy’s Dogs)